Car free areas/resident permits and RPZ all day restrictions for local Newham residents

 Residents not living in car free development/zone may own 3 vehicles within their household, and pay £200 per year and someone living in a car free development who owns 1 vehicle, that needs to park on a street is being asked to pay £1000 per year to park, this isn't a fair system.
 Its looking after some and not all.
 As Newham residents we all pay tax, living costs and spend money in the borough.

-This system of managing parking in Newham in theory is right, but its mechanics needs to be fought, creating a system that inclusively considers the majority and minority, affordable, a possibility for all, if you live in the borough, especially if you only own 1 vehicle.
+This system of managing parking in Newham in theory is right - controls spaces pollution and congestion - but should be working in the interest of the residents that live there! its mechanics needs to be fought, creating a system that inclusively considers the majority and minority, affordable, a possibility for all, if you live in the borough, especially if you only own 1 vehicle.

 Decision makers in the borough are treating this as a cash cow, and not listening to hard working Newham residents.
 Join us against Newham residents paying £1000 a year to park in Newham, this is the start of something that isn't just and will only get worse for everyone eventually in Newham, if all resident voices are not heard and considered.